 Finally, proper tire maintenance is the best way to ensure your vehicle reaches its full fuel efficiency potential.
-In that vein, make sure your tires are rotated every 5,000 to 8,000 miles, which will increase their overall fuel economy and lifespan, as well as reduce the number of tires that wind up in landfills.
+In that vein, make sure your tires rotated every 5,000 to 8,000 miles, which will increase their overall fuel economy and lifespan, as well as cut the number of tires that wind up in landfills.

 2. Adopt Some Nature-Friendly Kitchen Hacks

-Dishwashing liquids, detergents, surface cleaners and most other household cleaning supplies are filled with toxic and petrochemical ingredients that can be harmful to you and the environment.
+Dishwashing liquids, detergents, surface cleaners and most other household cleaning supplies filled with toxic and petrochemical ingredients that can be harmful to you and the environment.
 With that in mind, do some research and look to buy products that are more eco-friendly.

 Additionally, when possible, avoid preheating your oven, cook as many dishes as possible at any one time, and turn off the oven a little early so your meals and baking goods warm up in more residual heat.
-If you’re cooking or reheating something small, experts say to avoid the oven and instead use a toaster or microwave, which can reduce energy costs by 80 percent.
+If you’re cooking or reheating something small, experts say to avoid the oven and instead use a toaster or microwave, which can cut energy costs by 80 percent.

 3. Learn Some Eco-Friendly Tech Habits

 With a seemingly endless supply of appliances, devices and gadgets in every room, it can be easy to lose track of how much energy your home is consuming at any one time.
-Thus, whenever possible, try to use any of these goods in standby power.
+Thus, when possible, try to use any of these goods in standby power.
 Keeping electronics plugged into a power strip makes it easy to unplug multiple gadgets at one time, thereby reducing your standby power load.

 Ultimately, it Takes Some Effort to Truly Live ‘Green’